jerusalemmoore/pic_editor/README.md

 # pic_editor
-image editing interface using cv2 and tkinter in python
+image editing interface using cv2 and tkinter in python venv
 WORK IN PROGRESS
 this currently only changes image brightness